bgord/knowledge/roadmap.md

 - What's a symbol and what're it's advantages?
 - What's a tree-shaking and how does it work?
 - How to use placeholders (R.\_) in Ramda?
+- How to just intl.number to format quotas?
 - ~~How to destructure only n-th value from the array?~~
 - ~~How to assert if function throws an error?~~
 - ~~How does event bubbling work?
 How to stop the propagation?~~